andrew/ultimate-awesome/README.md

 - [awesome-scala](https://github.com/brandonhimpfen/awesome-scala) - A curated list of awesome resources and tips for Scala development.
 - [awesome-shopify](https://github.com/brandonhimpfen/awesome-shopify) - A curated list of high-quality resources, tools, apps, and guides for building, customizing, and managing Shopify stores.
 - [awesome-sqlite](https://github.com/brandonhimpfen/awesome-sqlite) - A curated list of tools, extensions, utilities, clients, libraries, and resources for SQLite.
+- [awesome-tailwindcss](https://github.com/brandonhimpfen/awesome-tailwindcss) - A curated list of awesome tools, components, templates, and resources for Tailwind CSS.
 - [awesome-travel-blogging](https://github.com/brandonhimpfen/awesome-travel-blogging) - A curated list of awesome resources, tools, platforms, and tips for travel bloggers.
 - [awesome-vscode](https://github.com/brandonhimpfen/awesome-vscode) - A curated list of awesome Visual Studio Code extensions, resources, themes, and tools.
-- [awesome-web-accessibility](https://github.com/brandonhimpfen/awesome-web-accessibility) - A curated list of awesome resources, tools, and tips to improve web accessibility.
-- [awesome-web-performance](https://github.com/brandonhimpfen/awesome-web-performance) - A curated list of awesome resources, tools, and tips to improve web performance.
 - [awesome-ecology](https://github.com/calvinkflee/awesome-ecology) - A curated list of awesome ecology packages and tools.
 - [awesome-papers](https://github.com/Cdsclaudy/awesome-papers) - In simple words, this repo is just a list of lists for Research Papers.
 - [awesome-papers](https://github.com/chahatdeep/awesome-papers) - A list of recent papers regarding deep learning, reinforcement learning, GANs.